 The impact of these shutdowns on our food supply varies greatly based on the industry.
 A temporary shut down in a processing plant for produce or fast-growing livestock, such as chickens, might cause only a minor blip in availability to the public.
 That same closure in a meat packing plant can cause a more significant financial and logistical strain on the producer, who now has a backlog of mature animals that continue to need to be fed and tended.

-As countries decide on their own approach to both curbing the spread of the virus and protecting their economies, they develop policies that may affect availability and pricing of crops.
-Some countries, like consumers, are panic buying (especially staple foods), others are loosening restrictions on food imports, and still others are halting exports of key staples.
+As the pandemic accelerated, countries adopted different approaches to minimize the spread of the virus and protecting their economies.
+Some countries, like consumers, are panic buying (especially staple foods), others loosened restrictions on food imports, and still others halted exports of key staples.
 All this led to knock-on effects on food availability that, while temporary, were highly disruptive, especially for the world’s poorest regions.

 The toilet paper lesson